tl4bssw/tl4bssw.github.io/teamresources.md

 <details>
 <summary><strong>Team learning for better scientific software</strong></summary>

-In this section, guidance and recommendations are offered to support team learning in service of improving team performance and software outcomes.
+<p style="font-size: 16px;">In this section, guidance and recommendations are offered to support team learning in service of improving team performance and software outcomes. </p>

 <i>Team learning during team formation</i>